ESG Data

 The sources of unit calorific values are the following laws and international standards.

-Japan: Act on Rationalizing Energy use and Shifting to Non-fossil Energy and Act on Promotion of Global Warming Countermeasures
+Japan: Act on Rationalizing Energy use and Shifting to Non-fossil Energy (Energy Conservation Act) and Act on Promotion of Global Warming Countermeasures (Global Warming Act)

 Overseas: IPCC 2006 Guidelines for National Greenhouse Gas Inventories

-• 2)Energy consumption: Energy consumption in conjunction with the manufacture of products is calculated excluding the following energy use.
+• 2)Energy consumption: Energy consumption in conjunction with the manufacture of products is calculated.

-Consumption relating to the electric power business (supply of electricity or heat to other parties) and transport by Group-owned vehicles is excluded.
+Consumption relating to the electric power business (supply of electricity to other parties) and transport by Group-owned vehicles is excluded.

 The sources of unit calorific values are the following laws and international standards.

-Japan: Act on Rationalizing Energy use and Shifting to Non-fossil Energy and Act on Promotion of Global Warming Countermeasures
+Japan: Act on Rationalizing Energy use and Shifting to Non-fossil Energy (Energy Conservation Act) and Act on Promotion of Global Warming Countermeasures (Global Warming Act)

 Overseas: IPCC 2006 Guidelines for National Greenhouse Gas Inventories